the "6 months to our 6th season" campaign is just one way that we broadened our network!

-connections: the Geraldine R. Dodge Foundation, Partners for Health Foundation, and Investors Bank.
+Our sponsors focus on supporting arts programs with strong community connections.
 The Dodge Foundation, a key supporter of the arts in New Jersey for nearly 40 years, has a focus on programs with an inclusive mission and an emphasis on the meaningful role that the arts can have in building community.
 Partners for Health Foundation aims to invest in programs that improve the quality of life in Essex and Passaic Counties.
-Similarly, Investors Bank supports community-minded organizations that contribute to civic life in the NJ communities they serve.
-And in August, we now add Montclair Orthodontics to our list of supporters.
+Similarly, BSTV and Investors Bank support community-minded organizations that contribute to civic life in the NJ communities they serve.
+And in August, we added Montclair Orthodontics to our esteemed list of supporters.

 To cap this season’s campaign, DOTL also is a proud recipient of a Masterwork Foundation Community Grant Award.
 This New Jersey-based organization has been supporting excellence in the arts, particularly music, for more than fifty years and recently announced an expansion of their mission to include funding in all arts disciplines.
 To celebrate, the Foundation invited artists, arts lovers, and arts supporters to a “re-envisioning” event at the Morris Museum in Morristown, NJ in March, where DOTL’s 2019 Emerging Commissioned NJ Choreographer, Oluwadamilare (Dare) Ayorinde, shared a piece of his work-in-progress.
 Executive Director Todd Whitley again honored DOTL in June: “Recognizing community-based programming that supports excellence in the arts is what the Masterwork Foundation' s Community Grant Awards are all about.
 We're pleased to offer our top grant award to Dance on the Lawn, whose generosity and conviction to the arts we admire.”